wughangar/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script to change owner of filen
+script to create empty filen